PetrNikolas/awesome-libraries-resources/README.md

 * Angular Material: https://material.angular.io/
 * LEARN BY EXAMPLE - ANGULARJS, NODEJS, AND TYPESCRIPT: http://www.software-architects.com/devblog/2014/06/04/Learn-by-Example-AngularJS-NodeJS-and-Typescript
 * Changing route doesn't scroll to top in the new page: https://github.com/angular/angular/issues/7791
+* The internationalization (i18n) library for Angular 2+: https://github.com/ngx-translate/core
+* A loader for ngx-translate that loads translations with http calls: https://github.com/ngx-translate/http-loader

 ## Ruby and Ruby on Rails